AKSW/docs.ontowiki.net/VirtuosoBackend.md

 **Debian/Ubuntu**: apt-get install autoconf automake libtool flex bison gperf gawk m4 make openssl libssl-dev

 Having these tools, compiling and installing Virtuoso is just a matter of configure/make/make install.

+You can skip section "Install Virtuoso" and go directly to **"Configuring Virtuoso"**!

+## Install Virtuoso

+**Only read further if you dont read section "Compiling Virtuoso"!** There is a good installation manual on Virtuoso's page: http://virtuoso.openlinksw.com/dataspace/dav/wiki/Main/VOSUbuntuNotes

 ## Configuring Virtuoso